danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

   - how to do a belongsTo relationship query
   - how to do a hasManyThrough relationship query
   - how to run suspend functions in parallel with async/await
+  - how to create unit tests in a reactive context

 ### TLDR
 - Clone the project, run it (it's set up by default with H2), then go to /test/requests.http and run the requests one by one.

 ### Todo
+- set up Docker for the app
+- add factories and seeders (and maybe requestDtos) and use them with tests and on startup (local), to seed the db
+- add integration tests
+- create a web client call
+- set db constraints
+-
 - add validation to block users from updating a post that doesn't belong to them
-- set db constraints
-- create a web client call
-- write tests

-- find a way to seed the db (maybe with a cli)
-- setLocal early in the request lifecycle so that I can get it anytime with getLocale (it's already set by default for the validations)
+- setLocal early in the request lifecycle so that I can get it anytime with getLocale (it's already setin by default for the validations)